Preparing for future graduate study?

 Emmanuel’s Master of Arts in Religion (MAR) is a two-year, 58-credit hour academic degree designed for students who wish to pursue further study in a professional field outside of traditional ministries and desire a theological background before entering a graduate or professional program.
 If you want to pursue further academic work, you will need to have the background and training that provides a deep well of resources for you to draw on.
 Look no further than the MAR at Emmanuel Christian Seminary at Milligan.

-Choose to focus your studies in Christian Theology, Church History, Historical Theology, New Testament, or Old Testament.
+Choose to focus your studies in Biblical Studies, Christian Theology, Church History, Historical Theology, New Testament, or Old Testament.

 Get ready to change lives